Jerry Gaus

 Co-edited Books

-(with Christi Favor and Julian Lamont), New Essays on Philosophy, Politics, and Economics: Integration and Common Research Projects.
-Stanford: Staanford University Press, forthcoming.
+(with Christi Favor and Julian Lamont), Essays on Philosophy, Politics, and Economics: Integration and Common Research Projects.
+Stanford: Stanford University Press, 2010.

 (with Chandran Kukathas) Handbook of Political Theory.
 London: Sage Publications, 2004, xvi + 448 pp.